IBT-FMI/COSplay/documentation/pyboard.rst

 the board.

 *NOTE:* Syntax errors are not handled, as they are raised before execution.
-You can use a programme like 'screen', 'minicom' or 'picocom'.???Wofür kann ich diese benutzen????
+You can use a programme like 'screen', 'minicom' or 'picocom' to debug syntax errors.

 Circuit
 =======